Wizcorp/safe-timers/ReadMe.md

 ## About

 Q: What's this all about?
 Aren't JavaScript timers safe?
 A: Long story short: they're a bit broken.
-This module unbreaks it.
+This module unbreaks them.

-Whether it's by spec, or by accident, **all** major browsers and Node.js all limit the interval a setTimeout can accept to a 32 bit signed integer.
+Whether it's by spec, or by accident, **all** major browsers and Node.js limit the interval a setTimeout can accept to a 32 bit signed integer.
 What that means in essence is that a timeout can never last longer than 24.85 days.
 Long enough, right?

 The problem is that: